gravitl/netmaker-docs/install.rst

 .. code-block::

-  sudo ufw allow proto tcp from any to any port 443 sudo ufw allow proto tcp from any to any port 80 sudo ufw allow proto tcp from any to any port 3479 sudo ufw allow proto tcp from any to any port 8089 sudo ufw allow 51821:51830/udp
+  sudo ufw allow proto tcp from any to any port 443 sudo ufw allow proto tcp from any to any port 80 sudo ufw allow 51821/udp (based on your netclient listen port) sudo ufw allow 51821/tcp (based on your netclient listen port)

   #optional: only when hosting DNS on the Netmaker server
   sudo ufw allow 53